carerix/Cx-WP-Plugin/README.md

 # 6. Support

-* Give a clear description of the issue
 * 🔴 [Github issues](https://github.com/carerix/Cx-WP-Plugin/issues)?
 Provide information on where users can get help, such as a support forum, email address, or ticketing system.
+* Give a clear description of the issue
 * Use screenshots and visuals to enhance clarity.
 * Include clear code snippets if necessary.
+* Make sure not to send confidential information

 ## Disclaimer
 **Altering the plugin**